Alv4roVN/Alv4roVN/README.md

 <h2 align="left">Hi 👋!
-My name is Álvaro, a data scientist from Spain.</h2>
+My name is Álvaro, an ML Engineer from Spain.</h2>

 ###

-<p align="left">- Mathematician and data science professional.<br>- 👀 I’m interested in data science and software development.<br>- 🌱 I’m currently learning low-level computer science.<br>- 📫 You can reach me on my LinkedIn.
+<p align="left">- Mathematician and ML Engineer.<br>- 👀 I’m interested in data science and software development.<br>- 🌱 I’m currently learning low-level computer science.<br>- 📫 You can reach me on my LinkedIn.
 Find the link on this profile.<br>- ⚡ Fun fact: I will tell you I use Vim after 5 minutes of meeting you.
 Or immediately, like right here!</p>

 ###